albertum1/cfc_team/README.md

 In addition, I will include the mean weather data (such as Temperature, Solar Radation, Humidity, Precipitation, Windspeed, etc.) per region and assume each region uniformly has the same mean despite difference in location.
 I will also include the mean vegetation index per region and assume the region uniformly has the same mean vegetation index per region.

-## Model
+## Preprocessing
+The dataset needed to be clipped to a number of sequences that will eventually be inputted into a CNN with dilation.
+Instead

 For model validation, I separated 2005-01-01 to 2020-10-31 for my training set and 2020-11-01 to 2021-01-31 for my test set.

-I then windowed the dataset with an input shape of 120 days, 77 variables and output shape of 41 days, 7 variables(regions).
+I then windowed the dataset with an input shape of 120 days, 77 variables, and an output shape of 41 days, 7 variables(regions).
 I  utilized a WaveNet like architecture to sling-shot output 41 days ahead.
 This would mean that I will assume the forecasted 41 days are not correlated with each other.
 This might not necessarily be the case, but it still gives some promising results.

 ![CNN_Example](images/dcnn_example.png)